-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 The Mediterranean-style spice and herb mix is the secret to this succulent lamb chop recipe.
 The lamb chops sit for several hours (or overnight) in a savory paste made of olive oil, garlic, spices, and herbs.
 What results are lamb chops that are tender, juicy, and full of flavor.

-These grilled lamb chops would be delicious served alongside orzo studded with cherry tomatoes and parsley and drizzled with a fruity olive oil.
+These grilled lamb chops would be delicious served alongside orzo studded with cherry tomatoes and parsley and drizzled with fruity olive oil.
 Of course, throwing some vegetables such as zucchini and eggplant on the grill with the chops makes for a simple and complementary side dish.
 And don't forget plenty of lemon halves for squeezing over everything.

-- 2 tablespoons olive oil
+2 tablespoons olive oil

-- 1/2 teaspoon black pepper
+1/2 teaspoon freshly ground black pepper

-- 1/2 teaspoon ground coriander
+1/2 teaspoon ground coriander

-- 1 tablespoon cumin
+1 tablespoon ground cumin

-- 1/4 teaspoon cinnamon
+1/4 teaspoon ground cinnamon

-- 1/2 teaspoon dried rosemary
+1/2 teaspoon dried rosemary

-- 1/2 teaspoon dried thyme
+1/2 teaspoon dried thyme

-- 2 pounds lamb loin chops (about 8 to 10)
+2 pounds lamb loin chops, about 8 to 10

-- Salt to taste
+Salt, to taste

 In a large baking dish, combine all the ingredients—except for the lamb chops and salt—and mix until combined.